 Travel Resolution #5 – Travel Alone

 Traveling solo gives you complete control over your journey.
 No more making concessions or having to negotiate about locations or activities.
 You choose where you want to go and what you want to do.
-If you were headed to Marrakesh and end up in Mallorca, it’s ok!
+If you were headed to Marrakesh and ended up in Mallorca, it’s ok!

-You don’t have to worry about another person’s finances, or food likes, or ability to hike.
+You don’t have to worry about another person’s finances, food likes, or ability to hike.
 If you make a mistake, the only person who will suffer from the wrong choice is you.

 Travel Resolution #6 – Go Off-Grid or Someplace Unique

 Ever stay in a Lighthouse?
 What about a Yurt or a Treehouse?
 Sometimes you really need to get way away, and there are off-the-beaten-path places that will take you there.